 You’ve probably heard the old adage that “nothing in life is certain but death and taxes.

-Zero-hours contracts are one of the more controversial topics in the UK today, with revelations arising about retailers such as Sports Direct and Amazon UK employing large numbers of their employees under this system.
-Highly-prominent establishments such as Buckingham Palace have hired several employees on zero-hours contracts as well.
+Today, a highly controversial topic in the UK is zero contract hours, with revelations arising about retailers such as Sports Direct and Amazon UK employing large numbers of their employees under this system.
+Highly prominent establishments such as Buckingham Palace have hired several employees on zero-hours contracts as well.
 Some labor unions are calling for such types of contracts to be done away with, claiming that they undermine workers’ rights and reduce their job security in an era of widespread economic difficulties.
 On the other hand, companies and proponents of zero-hours contracts scoff at these suggestions, claiming that such contracts have helped the UK workforce maintain high employment levels without resorting to massive layoffs.

-In practice, zero-hours contracts give employers and companies the flexibility to adapt to seasonal variations in demand and varying staffing requirements in industries that experience fluctuations in activity, such as amusement parks, healthcare and sports facilities, educational institutions, and others.
-Employers may also desire to minimize their risk by having the option of reducing their employees’ working hours in case of slackening demand for their products and/or services, or due to negative economic circumstances.
-Zero-hours contracts also help companies minimize expenditures on training and on-boarding new workers, by having in reserve a large pool of trained workers ready to report to work, rather than having to identify, recruit, and train new workers.
+In practice, zero-hours contracts allow employers and companies to adapt to seasonal variations in demand and varying staffing requirements in industries that experience fluctuations in activity, such as amusement parks, healthcare, sports facilities, educational institutions, and others.
+Employers may also desire to minimize their risk by having the option of reducing their employees’ working hours in case of slackening demand for their products and/or services, or due to unfavorable economic circumstances.
+Zero-hours contracts also help companies minimize expenditures on training and onboarding new workers, by having in reserve a large pool of trained workers ready to report to work, rather than having to identify, recruit, and train new workers.

 The flip side of zero-hours contracts is that workers can face economic hardship when they do not get to work enough hours to make ends meet.
 Long-term employment and career plans can often be jeopardized when workers are faced with job insecurity and uncertain incomes.
-A survey by the Chartered Institute of Personnel and Development (CIPD) estimated that approximately a million Britons work under zero-hours contracts.
-This is far higher than the Office of National Statistics (ONS) estimate of 250,000 people working under such contracts.
+The Chartered Institute of Personnel and Development (CIPD) survey estimated that approximately a million Britons work under zero-hours contracts.
+All this is far higher than the Office of National Statistics (ONS) estimate of 250,000 people working under such contracts.
 Fortunately, only 14% of workers surveyed by the CIPD stated that their employer did not provide them with enough work hours to make ends meet.
-Certainly, zero-hours contracts can be beneficial for individuals in certain demographic groups—such as those under age 25 and those over 50, and for students or semi-retired persons—who may need (or only be able to work) minimal or reduced working hours.
+Certainly, zero contract hours can be beneficial for individuals in certain demographic groups—such as those under age 25 and those over 50, and for students or semi-retired persons—who may need (or only be able to work) minimal or reduced working hours.

 As the number of employees on zero-hours contracts continues to increase in the UK, employers would be well advised to adopt modern employee time tracking systems.
-They not only ensure peace of mind for employers in these litigious times, but also give employees a fair deal and transparency into their work allocations, as well as clarity into wages receivable.
+They ensure peace of mind for employers in these litigious times and give employees a fair deal and transparency into their work allocations and clarity into wages receivable.